Parama-Guru/SUBSCRIBE-SMART/README.md

 # SUBSCRIBE-SMART
-A dual-method approach to predict subscription churn using Scikit-Learn and TensorFlow library
+A dual-method approach to predict subscription churn using Scikit-Learn and TensorFlow library...